mjordan/claw_rest_ingester/README.md

 1. `cd claw_rest_ingester`
 1. `php composer.phar install` (or equivalent on your system, e.g., `./composer install`)

+Note that you do not need to install this tool on your Islandora server.
+It can be used from any location that has network access to your server.

 ## Usage

 You may need to adjust the following variables at the top of `ingest.php`: